-The deposit contains just over 22 hours of recordings.
+The collection contains just over 22 hours of recordings.
 All but two hours of these contain both video and audio.
-2 hours contain audio only.
+2 hours contain audio-only.

 The recordings are a combination of singing performances and interviews about the songs and their cultural context.
 Most of the songs are performed by groups.
 In the case of Lily Zapata, cited in the community as one of the most knowledgable elder singers, we have an extended interview as she recollects various genres of song.
 In the case of the Umalali, Uwarani and Libaña Marasa groups, they perform as a group, followed by an open discussion.
 There are also several long interviews with important cultural figures in the Belizean Garifuna community: Roy Cayetano, Father Jerris Valentine, Gwen Gonzalez, Felix Miranda, Jess Flores, Paul Nabor about the role of song in the community and its transmission.

-The deposit also contains a small amount of humorous stories (uraga) narrated by Nen Nuñez, recorded in audio only.
+The collection also contains a small amount of humorous stories (uraga) narrated by Nen Nuñez, recorded in audio only.

 Every recording has at least a rough draft of a time-aligned transcription and translation.
 A portion of these have been finalized and work continues on the remainder.

 The recordings in this collection were made by linguist Daniel Kaufman and language activist/musician James Lovell in Belize (summer 2014) and New York (2015).
 The materials were later transcribed and translated by Alex Colon with additional input and editing.